Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Amenable actions

 \begin{definition} Let $(A,\alpha)$ be a $G$-$C^*$-algebra.
 We say that $(A,\alpha)$ is {\em amenable} if there exists a net $(\theta_i:G\to Z(A_\alpha''))$ of norm-continuous, compactly supported functions of positive type such that $\|\theta_i(e)\|\leq 1$ for all $i\in I$ and $\theta_i(g)\to 1_{A_\alpha''}$ ultraweakly and uniformly on compact subsets of $G$. \end{definition}

+Our notion of amenability is a complete analogue of the classical definition of Anantharaman-Delaroche \cite{Anantharaman-Delaroche:1987os}*{D\'{e}finition 4.1} for discrete groups $G$.
+For actions of discrete groups it has been shown by Anantharaman-Delaroche in \cite{Anantharaman-Delaroche:1987os}*{Th\'{e}or\`{e}me 3.3} that amenability and von Neumann amenability coincide.
 In this work we prove that amenability and von Neumann amenability coincide for actions of {\em exact} locally compact groups $G$.
-Using different arguments, Alex Bearden and Jason Crann \cite{Bearden-Crann}*{Theorem 3.6} recently showed that both notions coincide also for non-exact groups.
-Thus our notion of amenability really is a complete analogue of the classical definition of Anantharaman-Delaroche \cite{Anantharaman-Delaroche:1987os}*{D\'{e}finition 4.1}.
+Shortly after we posted a first draft of this work on the arXiv, Alex Bearden and Jason Crann showed in \cite{Bearden-Crann}*{Theorem 3.6} with different methods that both notions coincide also for non-exact groups.
+Thus we can now state

+\begin{theorem}[Bearden-Crann] A $G$-$C^*$-algebra $(A,\alpha)$ is amenable if and only if it is von Neumann amenable. \end{theorem}

 A drawback of these formulations of amenability is that the enveloping $G$\nb-von Neumann algebra is usually a huge object which is not easy to understand.
 Motivated by this, we give a different characterization, which we call the {\em weak quasi-central approximation property} (wQAP).
 To state it, let us denote by $S(A)^c$ the set of states $\phi$ on a $G$-$C^*$-algebra $(A,\alpha)$ such that, if $\alpha^*$ is the induced action of $G$ on $A^*$, then the map